Collection Types in PL/SQL

 I often see questions on technical forums about arrays in PL/SQL, which type to use and what the differences are.
 Although the documentation has quite a lot to say on the subject, I feel it tries to introduce too many concepts at once and ends up being confusing, especially when it comes to choosing between VARRAYs and Nested Table collections, where most of the "which type to use" advice is about collection columns of database tables (which you probably don't need), and not about PL/SQL at all.
 The documentation may give the impression that "array" means "VARRAY", without mentioning the limitations of VARRAYs.
 This could be one reason why I often see VARRAYs used where Nested Table collections would have been a better choice.
 I'm therefore going to set out what I consider the main points of each type, from the point of view of a PL/SQL programmer.

 Or as they are known in PL/SQL, collection.
-"Collection" means a program variable containing more than one value.
-The word "array" has a more specific meaning depending on your programming language and computer science background.
+"Collection" means a program variable containing more than one value in the form of a list.
+The term "array" has a more specific meaning depending on your programming language and computer science background.
 According to the PL/SQL documentation at least, other languages provide arrays, sets, bags, linked lists and hash tables.
 The equivalent types in PL/SQL can all be referred to as "collections", and PL/SQL provides three of them:

 Now although this is all mentioned in the documentation, and there are many articles and blogs that more or less repeat the documentation (and unhelpfully invent new terms like "Associative Table"), I see two problems: